KrLite/Equator-Utils/README.md

 # Equator-Utils

-Equator Utils is the sub-library of [Equator.](https://github.com/KrLite/Equator) This library provides a set of utilities, not only can be used in rendering.
+Equator Utils is the sub-library of [Equator.](https://github.com/KrLite/Equator) This library provides a set of utilities, not only can be used in rendering but also in other common environments.

 ## Implementation